iparips/create-or-open-file-obsidian-plugin/README.md

 # Dev Notes

+## Toolchain

+I did this project using Bun, because it simplifies the typescript setup comparing to node + typescript, or ts-node.
+It doesn't even need a tsconfig.json.

 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.